Case Interview Math: The Complete Guide (2026)

 How Should You Practice Case Interview Math?

-Math is a muscle.
-If you have not done mental arithmetic since high school, you need a structured practice routine to rebuild that skill before your interviews.
-Based on coaching over 3,000 candidates, here is the approach I recommend.
+Math is a muscle, and if you have not done mental arithmetic since high school, you need a structured routine to rebuild it.
+Based on coaching hundreds of candidates, here is the plan I recommend.

 Phase 1: Isolated drills (1 to 2 weeks).
-Spend 15 to 20 minutes per day doing pure arithmetic practice.
-Focus on multiplication and division with large numbers, percentage calculations, and the formula applications from this article.
-Use timed drills to build speed.
-Your goal is to reach a point where you can do a multi-step calculation in under 60 seconds.
+Spend 15 to 20 minutes per day on pure arithmetic using timed case interview math drills covering large-number multiplication, division, and percentages.
+Your goal is completing a multi-step calculation in under 60 seconds.

 Phase 2: Integrated practice (2 to 4 weeks).
-Once your raw calculation speed is solid, practice math within full case interviews.
-This trains you to set up problems, pick the right formula, compute accurately, and then interpret the result in a business context.
-Do at least two to three full cases per week.
+Once your raw speed is solid, do the math inside full case interview examples two to three times per week.
+This trains you to set up problems, pick the right formula, compute accurately, and interpret the result in context.

-Track your accuracy rate.
-If you are making errors in more than 10% of calculations, slow down and focus on accuracy before trying to increase speed.
+Track your accuracy rate throughout.
+If you are making errors on more than 10% of calculations, slow down and fix accuracy before chasing speed.

-That said, you should always practice without rounding.
-If you train for precision, you can always choose to round in the interview if the situation allows it.
+You should still always practice without rounding.
+If you train for precision, you can choose to round in the interview when allowed.
 The reverse is not true.
-If you only practice with rounded numbers, you will struggle when precision is required.

 What Are the Best Case Interview Math Tips?

-Here are eight tips that will help you perform at your best on math questions during consulting interviews.
+Here are seven tips that will help you perform at your best on the quantitative portions of your consulting interviews.

-2. Round numbers when appropriate.
-Use round numbers to simplify calculations and reduce errors.
-If you are making assumptions about the U.S. population, use 320 million instead of 331 million.
+Use round numbers to simplify calculations and reduce errors, like 340 million for the US population.
 If you need to multiply 199 by 17, ask the interviewer if you can round to 200.
-Just do not round by more than 10%.
+Just never round by more than 10%.

-5. Sense check your numbers along the way.
-After each step, quickly verify your answer is the right order of magnitude.
-If you are multiplying 125 million by 24, your answer should be in the billions because 100M * 20 = 2B.
-If you get millions or trillions, you dropped or added zeros.
+After each step, verify the order of magnitude.
+If you are multiplying 125 million by 24, your answer should be in the billions because 100M x 20 = 2B.
+Anything else means you dropped or added zeros.

-6. Do calculations on a separate sheet of paper.
 Keep your framework and notes on one sheet and your calculations on another.
-This prevents your workspace from getting messy and lets you refer back to your structure easily.
+A clean workspace makes errors easier to spot and lets you refer back to your structure quickly.

-7. Talk through your math out loud.
 Never go silent for more than 15 to 20 seconds.
-Narrate your calculations so the interviewer can follow along and so you demonstrate clear, logical thinking.
+Narrating your calculations lets the interviewer follow your logic and gives them a chance to redirect you before a small error becomes a big one.

-8. Connect every answer to the case objective.
 After finishing a calculation, explain what the number means for the client's decision.
-This is what separates good candidates from great ones.
+This habit is what separates good candidates from great ones.

 Frequently Asked Questions